 We are subject to counterparty credit risk and a significant delay in receiving large payments or non-receipt of large payments may adversely impact our results of operations.
 Our operations involve extending credit to our customers in respect of sale of our products and consequently, we face the risk of the uncertainty regarding the receipt of these outstanding amounts.
 Consequently, we face the risk of the uncertainty regarding the receipt of these outstanding amounts.
 As a result of such industry conditions, we have and may continue to have high levels of outstanding receivables.
 There is no assurance that we will accurately assess the creditworthiness of our customers.
-Further, macroeconomic conditions which are beyond our control, such as a potential credit crisis in the global financial system, could also result in financial difficulties for our customers to delay payment, request modifications of their payment terms, or default on their payment obligations to us, all of which could increase our receivables.
+Further, macroeconomic conditions which are beyond our control, such as a potential credit crisis in the global financial system, could also result in financial difficulties for our customers, including limited access to the credit markets, insolvency or bankruptcy.
+Such conditions could cause our customers to delay payment, request modifications of their payment terms, or default on their payment obligations to us, all of which could increase our receivables.
 Timely collection of dues from customers also depends on our ability to complete our contractual commitments and subsequently bill for and collect from our clients.
 While we have not faced such incidents in the past, if we are unable to meet our contractual obligations, we may experience delays in the collection of, or be unable to collect, our customer balances, which could adversely affect our results of operations and cash flows.